Who should buy the Nike KD 15

 Who should NOT buy this basketball shoe from Nike

-Those with wide feet are also not expected to enjoy the KD 15 or any shoe from the KD line for that matter.
-Kevin Durant's feet, the obvious bases for the shoe's design, are known for being narrow.
+We don't expect those with wide feet to enjoy the KD 15 or any shoe from the KD line for that matter.
+Kevin Durant's feet, the obvious basis for the shoe's design, are recognised by fans for being narrow.
 The Cosmic Unity is a good alternative.
-Other reasonable options are the Nike LeBron 19 and most of the shoes from LeBron James's multiple shoe lines with Nike.
+Other reasonable options that we could think of are the Nike Ja 1 and most of the shoes from LeBron James's multiple shoe lines with Nike.

 The KD 15 offers a great bite anytime, anywhere

-An expert reviewer happily reports that the 15th KD signature shoe from Nike is "gripping super well" on different surfaces.
+We are more than glad that the 15th KD signature shoe from Nike is gripping super well on different surfaces

-Another says further that dust pickup is "not that much of a problem," and that a little to no wiping is necessary to maintain the outsole's beastly grip.
+What really excites us is the fact that dust pickup is not that much of a problem and that little to no wiping is necessary to maintain the outsole's beastly grip.

-Many experts and basketball enthusiasts say that this shoe has really good traction.
-One of them even says that this has a "ton of grip" on the indoor hardwood and the rougher outdoor courts.
+We discovered that this shoe has a tonne of grip on the indoor hardwood and the rougher outdoor courts.

-Outdoor use of the KD 15 is not recommended because there is not that much rubber in the outsole.
-This means that the sturdiness and overall quality of the outsole rubber compound are questionable.
+Frequent outdoor use of the KD 15 is something we don't recommend, though, because there is not that much rubber in the outsole.

 We also tested how stiff the rubber is.
 It turns out to be on the firmer side actually, which is also a good sign for durability.
 Softer shoes tend to be grippier but don't last as long.